Healthcare Innovation Showcase

 12:30 PM - 12:59 PM (29 mins)

 Technology must close, not widen, the healthcare equity gap.
-This panel examines how Ontario and global leaders are using digital tools to expand access and ensure culturally safe care.
+This panel examines how Ontario and global leaders are using digital tools and AI-enabled solutions to expand access and ensure culturally safe, inclusive care across diverse communities.

-- Designing digital health platforms with equity and inclusivity in mind.
+- Designing digital health and AI-enabled platforms with equity and inclusivity in mind.

-- Expanding services to rural, Indigenous, and underserved populations.
+- Expanding services to rural, Indigenous, and underserved populations through virtual care, remote monitoring, and intelligent triage tools.

-- Measuring outcomes: when technology reduces inequities in patient experience.
+- Measuring outcomes: when technology and AI-driven insights reduce inequities in patient access and experience.

 The Cyber Shield in Action: Securing Ontario’s Healthcare Nervous System